neryus/email-designer-resources/README.md

 ##Image optimization
 [ImageOptim](https://imageoptim.com/mac) is a good application for MAC users only, also there is web service, but it's in beta at the time of typing.
 Probably worth trying.

+[TinyPNG](https://tinypng.com/) and [TinyJPG](https://tinyjpg.com/) both web based compression service.
+If you need to compress more than few images you can use API service.
+Also, they have Photoshop plugin for Mac and Windows users.

 ##Miscellaneous

 **[PlaceIt](https://placeit.net/)** makes it easy to create beautiful screenshots of your website, application or any other digital product.